 Elon Musk’s idea of productivity

 Here’s friendly advice to the hustlers, overachievers, go-getters, and super productivity gurus – pace yourselves.
 Have a healthy work-life balance.
-Research shows that exaggerated focus on productivity indirectly harms quality performance and job satisfaction.
-Alexis Ohanian took a stand against “hustle porn”, this addiction to productivity which is detrimental in so many respects:
+Research shows that an exaggerated focus on productivity indirectly harms quality performance and job satisfaction.
+Alexis Ohanian took a stand against “hustle porn,” this addiction to productivity that is detrimental in so many respects:

 “This idea that unless you are suffering, grinding, working every hour of every day, you’re not working hard enough … this is one of the most toxic, dangerous things in tech right now […] It’s such b******t, such utter b******t.
 It has deleterious effects not just on your business but on your wellbeing.”

 Elon Musk’s insane work schedule (timeboxing) is romanticized and touted as a dream work ethic.
-Gary Vaynerchuk’s hustle mantras are chanted by adepts without much thought.
+Adepts chant Gary Vaynerchuk’s hustle mantras without much thought.
 It’s a new form of religion for the aspiring and unadvised.

 Resources on productivity

 - The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, by Stephen R. Covey

 - The Power of Habit: Why We Do What We Do in Life and Business, by Charles Duhigg

 - The Power of Productivity, by William W. Lewis

 - The Productivity Project: Accomplishing More by Managing Your Time, Attention, and Energy, by Chris Bailey